didi/mand-mobile/site/docs/theme.en-US.md

 ### Style Variables

-`Mand Mobile` style is based on <a href="http://stylus-lang.com/" target="_blank">Stylus</a> and can adjust theme styles through global and component style variables
+`Mand Mobile` style is based on <a href="http://stylus-lang.com/" target="_blank">Stylus</a> and can adjust theme styles through global and component style variables.

-A complete list of variables can see the <a href="https://github.com/didi/mand-mobile/blob/master/components/_style/mixin/theme.styl" target="_blank">Default Style Variables</a>
+A complete list of variables can be found in <a href="https://github.com/didi/mand-mobile/blob/master/components/_style/mixin/theme.styl" target="_blank">Default Style Variables</a>

 ### Variable Coverage